The Metropolitan Museum of Art vs The Museum of Modern Art

 Other important areas of acquisition for the Met include Islamic Art, photographs, textiles, drawings and prints, musical instruments, and more.
 And while their sister institutions host most of the modern art and medieval art, there are some representations of those fields here, too.

-Popular Exhibits at the MoMA
+Popular exhibits at the MoMA

-The MoMA has more than 200,000 works of contemporary art in their collections, although only a portion of those are on display at any given time.
+The MoMA has more than 200,000 works of contemporary art in its collections, although only a portion of those are on display at any given time.
 They also offer frequent special exhibitions that showcase specific elements of the collection, or items on loan from other places.

 Some of the highlights of their collection include: